-The Plague Is Still with Us
+The Plague Is Still With Us

 Today, Bubonic Plague remains a threat in many parts of the world, albeit with continuously changing demographics (Fig. 5) and a much more complex transmission pattern than was previously thought.
-Of additional concern is recent evidence that multi-drug resistance can be conferred to Y. pestis by plasmids from other Enterobacteriaceae, including reports of a multiple-resistant strain identified in Madagascar as early as 1995.12 Moreover, many of the conditions that facilitated the spread of bubonic plague during the 14th century persist to some extent today, in addition to some uniquely modern influences.
+Of additional concern is recent evidence that multiple drug resistance can be conferred to Y. pestis by plasmids from other Enterobacteriaceae, including reports of a multiple-resistant strain identified in Madagascar as early as 1995.
+Moreover, many of the conditions that facilitated the spread of bubonic plague during the 14th century persist to some extent today, in addition to some uniquely modern influences:

-Global warming trends indicate that throughout the 21st century certain geographic regions will experience decreased precipitation and droughts, while others will see an increase in precipitation and floods.
-In high-risk areas of the world such changes can compromise food and water quality, while increasing the prevalence and severity of disease in both human and rodent communities.
+Sustained global warming: Current global warming trends indicate that in discrete areas of the world precipitation will decrease (and cause more droughts) or increase (along with more floods) throughout the 21st century.
+In high-risk areas of the world such changes can compromise food and water quality while increasing the rate and severity of disease in both human and rodent communities;